plauclair/SuperSmartypants/README.md

-Super Smartypants module documentation
+# Super Smartypants module documentation
 Super Smartypants is a ProcessWire textformatter module which adds support for languages.
 It also allows you to set the different Smartypants Typographer parser attributes to customize which rules apply.

-#Usage
+## Usage

 After installation, add /site/modules/TextformatterSuperSmartypants/smartypants.php to your language translations.

-To enable Super Smartypants for a language, set the Smartypants attributes field to 1, otherwise to disable leave the field empty.
+To enable Super Smartypants for a language, set the Smartypants attributes field to 1 (or see below for details), otherwise to disable leave the field empty.

-#Smartypants Typographer parser available attributes
+## Smartypants Typographer parser available attributes

+These attributes can be inserted in the Smartypants attributes field.
+Note that attributes 1, 2, 3, do not mix with individual settings (you cannot do 1:+ for example).

 leave empty : do nothing